sokungz01/opengl/src/assignment/assignment_2/README.md

 ## Overview

 This assignment implements an animated 3D "octopus" sculpture using OpenGL.
-The scene demonstrates hierarchical modelling, skeletal-like tentacle animation, multiple light sources (directional, point, and spot lights), textured materials, and a fullscreen background.
+The scene demonstrates hierarchical modelling, tentacle animation, multiple light sources (directional, point, and spot lights), textured materials, and a fullscreen background.
 The octopus body and head are drawn from a cube mesh with different texture regions; the tentacles are generated as tapered cylinder segments and animated procedurally.

 ## Features